Non-fixation for conservative stochastic dynamics on the line: Technical Preliminaries

 respectively.
 Thus the above can be thought as a localized version of the Labeled ARW dynamics.
 The final configuration in this process will be denoted by $\eta^{SS}_{x}(m)$.

-Consider Labeled ARW dynamics started with initial configuration $\hat{\eta}$ stabilised in $(-2r,2r)$.
-The particles with label $(x,\cdot)$ are toppled only at certain times say $\tau_1,\tau_2,\ldots$.
+Consider Labeled ARW dynamics started with initial configuration $\hat{\eta},$ stabilized in $(-2r,2r)$.
+The particles with label $(x,\cdot)$ are toppled only at certain times say $t_1, t_2,\ldots$.
 Thus the quantities in \eqref{not21} are functions of the configurations at these times.
-By definition are the different labels of such particles.
+By definition are the different labels of such particles where $M(x)$ is the renormalized odometer defined in \eqref{e:reodo}.

-Now compare the above with the restricted system where the vertex set is $((x-1)K,(x+1)K)$ and the initial configuration of $M(x)$ labeled active particles at $xK$.
-Notice that owing to the labeling scheme and the labeled toppling rule the movement at times $\tau_1,\tau_2,\ldots$ as described above is exactly the same as in the single site dynamics.
-All this can be formalized by an easy induction on $M(x)$, hence we have the following observation.